ponmar/filedb2/README.md

 1. Clone GIT repository
 2. Checkout wanted branch
-3. Open FileDB.sln in Visual Studio 2022
-4. Build solution
+3. Build FileDB.sln solution
-5. Set the FileDBAvalonia project as startup project and set the path to the included Demo.FileDB file as command line argument
+4. Start the FileDB.Desktop project with a .FileDB file as command line argument (the [demo](https://github.com/ponmar/filedb2_demo/) can be used)
-6. Start the project

 ### Contribute